Martin Davila, Department Chair

 - F = 0-77%

-The annual passage rate of first-time takers on the National Board Examination (NBE) for the most recent three-year period for this institution and all ABFSE accredited funeral service education programs is posted on the ABFSE Web site: www.abfse.org.
+Any unsuccesful attempt-i.e,a failing grade, a course drop, or a course withdrawal from Mortuary Science class,is considered an usuccessful attempt.
+Students that have three unsuccessful attempts in any MRTS course will be dismissed from the program.
+The annual passage rate of first-time takers on the National Board Examination (NBE) for the most recent three-year period for this institution and all ABFSE accredited funeral service education programs is posted on the ABFSE web site: www.abfse.org.

 Funeral Director Certificate Program: 32 Hour Certificate

-This certificate option is designed for those individuals who desire to practice only funeral directing in the state of Texas.
-If a student so desires, he or she may return to earn the AAS Degree in Mortuary Science.
-This academic program is designed to meet specific state or professional needs.
-It is not accredited by the American Board of Funeral Service Education (ABFSE).
+This Level II Funeral Directing Certificate option is designed for those individuals who desire to practice only funeral directing in the State of Texas.
+If a student so desires, he or she may return to the Mortuary Science Program to earn the AAS degree in Mortuary Science.
+This Level II Funeral Directing Certificate program is designed to meet specific state or professional needs.
+The American Board of Funeral Service Education (ABFSE) does not accredit this certificate.
 Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE-accredited program is required.
-For further information, please see the individual program’s enrollment and admission requirements.
+For further information, please see the Level II Funeral Directing Certificate admission requirements.
+Those completing the Funeral Directing Certificate and seeking licensure in the State of Texas are eligible to take the State Board Exam (SBE) administered by the ICFSEB.
+Please consult with the Texas Funeral Service Commission (TFSC) for licensure requirements.

-Students must do the following prior to the anticipated enrollment date:
+Students must do the following prior to the anticipated enrollment semster:

-- Arrange for an admissions interview with the department chair or faculty advisor.
+Arrange for an admissions interview with the Mortuary Science program coordinator and/or Mortuary Science faculty advisor.

-- Provide proof of graduation from high school (or proof of GED).
+Provide proof of graduation from high school (or proof of GED).
+This is an Admissions and Records requirement.

 ProgramsPublic Service Institute